-If you live in one of the states that has a law such as Florida’s, take advantage of the law, set up a credit report for your children and immediately freeze the account.
+If you live in North Carolina, you should go to the website www.ncdoj.gov/creditfreeze for information about how to put a credit freeze on credit reports of your children.
+If you live in one of the other states that have similar laws, take advantage of the law, set up a credit report for your children and immediately freeze the account.
 And while you are at it, you should also freeze your own credit reports as your best precaution against identity theft.
+For information about how to put a credit freeze on your own credit reports go to the Search This Website section of Scamicide at the top of the page and type in “credit freeze.”
 If your state does not have such a law, let your state legislators know that you want them to pass such a law.
 I am proposing such a law in my own home state.
-As much as possible try to limit the places that have your child’s Social Security number and become familiar with the Family Educational Rights Privacy Act which helps you protect the privacy of your child’s school records and lets you opt out of information sharing by the school with third parties.
+Also, as much as possible try to limit the places that have your child’s Social Security number and become familiar with the Family Educational Rights Privacy Act which helps you protect the privacy of your child’s school records and lets you opt out of information sharing by the school with third parties.
 Finally, the security company AllClear ID (www.allclearid.com) provides a free service called ChildScan which not only searches credit records tied to your child’s Social Security number, but also checks employment records, criminal records and medical records to recognize at an early stage if your child has become a victim of identity theft.